-The Executive Director of Corporate Resources (Section 151 Officer), supported by the Director of Finance, is responsible for implementing Council policy and PFP decisions.
+The Chief Finance Officer (Section 151 Officer) is responsible for implementing Council policy and PFP decisions.
 Operating through the Treasury Risk and Investment Board (TRIB) a body that convenes monthly, the Section 151 officer and his deputy together with other officers of the Council ensure the smooth implementation of PFP policies on administration, funding, investment, communication and risk management of the fund.
 This ensures continuity of review of pensions fund matters in between quarterly PFP meetings.
-The chair and deputy chair are kept updated and informed of any decisions taken within the remit of the delegations granted by the PFP and Council to the Executive Director of Corporate Resources.
+The chair and deputy chair are kept updated and informed of any decisions taken within the remit of the delegations granted by the PFP and Council to the Chief Finance Officer.